mmalik17/machine-learning-regression/predict-house-price-delhi/Readme.md

-# Predict House Price in Delhi NCR with Machine Learning
+# Project Overview: Predict House Price in Delhi NCR with Machine Learning
+This project has a purpose to create machine learning model that can predict the house price in New Delhi.

 # <b> Requirement for running the code </b>
 Library needed to be installed: